Groundwork of the Metaphysics of Morals: Imperatives

 Imperatives are either hypothetical or categorical.
 Hypothetical imperatives provide the rules an agent must follow when he or she adopts a contingent end (an end based on desire or inclination).
 So, for example, if I want ice cream, I should go to the ice cream shop or make myself some ice cream.
 However, notice that this imperative only applies if I want ice cream.
 If I have no interest in ice cream, the imperative does not apply to me.

 Kant posits that there are two types of hypothetical imperative—rules of skill and counsels of prudence.
 Rules of skill are determined by the particular ends we set and tell us what is necessary to achieve those particular ends.
 However, Kant observes that there is one end that we all share, namely our own happiness.
-Unfortunately, it is difficult, if not impossible, to know what will make us happy or how to achieve the things that will make us happy.
+Unfortunately, it is difficult, if not impossible, to know exactly what will make us happy or how to achieve the things that will make us happy.
+We can only know through experience what certain things will please us and even then, that could change over time.
 Therefore, Kant argues, we can at best have counsels of prudence, as opposed to outright rules.